samuelchristlie/monolith/README.md

 ![github last commit badge](https://badgen.net/github/last-commit/samuelchristlie/monolith?icon=github)
 </div>

 **Monolith** is a stateless password manager written in Go.
-It allows you to generate strong and secure password on the fly, without having to store it
+It allows you to generate strong and secure password on the fly, without having to store it.
+Monolith allows you to have different passwords for each website/service by just remembering your master password.
+Monolith takes 3 main inputs: website, login, and master password.
+In addition, it also supports additional options such as custom password length and character sets.

+Monolith currently uses **PBKDF2** and the more memory-intensive **Scrypt** (pronounced "ess crypt") key derivation function to generate passwords, picked based on [NIST](https://pages.nist.gov/800-63-3/sp800-63-3.html) and [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html) guidelines.

+The parameter used in **Monolith** is as follows

+**PBKDF2**
+- SHA-256 hash algorithm
+- 600,000 iterations

+**Scrypt**
+- 2^14 (16 MiB) CPU/memory cost parameter
+- 8 (1024 bytes) block size
+- 5 degree of parallelism

 ## Features 💪
 - **No Data Stored**: Monolith doesn't store any of your data, ensuring the security of your passwords.